vicc30/node-example/README.md

 This example on how NodeJS Node Modules works.

 1. It examples on how to use a closure functionality to set a callback function to async call of rectangle.js
+2. This function solves the area and the perimeter of given l and b

+## Scripts

+1. run npm start.

 # Credits